 - Evaluate and test their ideas and products and the work of others

 - Understand and apply the principles of nutrition and learn how to cook

-At Wessex, we aim to deliver a Design and Technology (DT) curriculum to inspire Our 4-year rolling long-term plan ensures that all children are given opportunities to explore and develop knowledge and skills.
+At Wessex, we aim to deliver a Design and Technology (DT) curriculum to inspire children’s curiosity, interest and appreciation for the world that we live in.
+Our 4-year rolling long-term plan ensures that all children are given opportunities to explore and develop knowledge and skills.

 We implement this by:

 Teaching DT over the 4-year rolling long term plan.
 Each year group teaches DT in a block at least once per long term.
 We use the nationally well-regarded scheme of work: Projects on a Page, which is produced by The Design and Technology Association.
 The plans are: